Luftare/shadow/README.md

 #### Server

-- server generates shuffled index to spawn point index for each player
-- server broadcasts setup new game event to all clients to start a new round
 - players outside zone will receive damage
 - server resets the game state once only one player is alive if there are more than one players connected
 - server test scored hits and does not apply shots from already dead players